Erasmus+ non-EU study programme (ICM)

 Students of the three cycles (UG, MA and PHD) will have the opportunity to spend a mobility period at some important Universities in non EU Countries all over the world.
 Mobilities can last from a minimum of three months up to a maximum of 12 months per cycle of study.
 All details are defined in the call and in the annexes.

-Erasmus+ International Credit Mobility project (ICM) lasts 26 months, from 01/06/2016 till 31/07/2018, which is the deadline for the completion of activities.
+Erasmus+ International Credit Mobility project (ICM) last from 01/06/18 to 31/07/20 (for the 2018 project) and from 01/08/19 to 31/07/22 (for 2019 project), which are the deadlines for the completion of activities.
 Scholarships are awarded through a specific call published and accessible in the reserved area of Ca’Foscari website, with the clear indication of requirements of participation and for the selection of applications.

 Erasmus+ International Credit Mobility (ICM) scholarship is primarily finalised to obtain academic credits abroad and it is awarded for full time activities (study, preparation of final works “tesi”).
 Erasmus+ ICM allows students to live challenging cultural experiences in non EU Countries, to familiarise with new Higher Education Systems, to improve the knowledge of at least one extra EU Country language, to meet foreign people, while participating actively in the internationalisation process of Higher Education Institutions involved and of their own academic curriculum.
 During the Erasmus+ mobility, which must be continued and without interruptions, it’s not possible to take exams at Ca’Foscari.